ethz-pes/AI-mag/TUTORIAL.md

     * Pareto fronts exploration

 The following inductor is considered.
-* Non-solated DC-DC Buck converter
+* Non-isolated DC-DC Buck converter
 * Converter ratings: 2kW, 400V input voltage, 200V output voltage
-* Optimized parameters : frequency, geometry, air gap, number of turns, ripple
+* Optimized parameters: frequency, geometry, air gap, number of turns, ripple

-## Installation
+## Installation and Initialization

 > **WARNING**: The repository does NOT contain the dataset and the trained ANNs.